mudler/go-mirror-redirector/README.md

 ```

 you can pass by a config path with `CONFIG` environment variable.
 You can customize a listening address with `HOST`, the port with `PORT`, and the deployment mode (prod, dev) with `MACARON_ENV`.

+There is also a deployment example for Kubernetes in `kube.yaml`.